cryptape/dapp-demos/pet-shop/README.md

 You will get a new folder named build.

 ## 4. Deploy the contract
-> Notice: We use [AppChain-Truffle-Box](https://github.com/cryptape/appchain-truffle-box) to deploy the contract, so the commend is different from truffle-box.
+> Notice: We use [AppChain-Truffle-Migrate](https://github.com/cryptape/appchain-truffle-migrate) to deploy the contract, so the commend is different from truffle-box.

 ```shell
 npm run migrate
 ```
-If your terminal shows informations below means you have successed.
+If your terminal shows informations below means you successfully deployed the contract.

 ```shell
 > appchain-migrate migrate